 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney problems.
-Make sure your doctor knows if you have a history of seizures, or if you have a condition that makes you more likely to have seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, a brain tumor, or a history of seizures or a condition that makes you more likely to have seizures.

-- This medicine may cause seizures, headaches, numbness, or a tingling sensation.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+- This medicine may cause seizures, confusion, headaches, or numbness.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.